Javen-W/CSE881-GNN-Project/README.md

 # CSE881: Graph Neural Network Course Project

 This repository contains my course project for CSE881, a graduate-level Data Mining course completed as part of my Master’s in Computer Science and Engineering.
-The project focuses on node classification in a graph dataset using Graph Neural Networks (GNNs), demonstrating my expertise in designing and implementing GNN models with PyTorch, PyTorch Geometric, and NumPy.
-This work highlights my ability to tackle complex graph-based machine learning problems, preparing me for roles in machine learning engineering.
+The project focuses on node classification in a graph dataset using Graph Neural Networks (GNNs), demonstrating my experience in designing and implementing GNN models with PyTorch, PyTorch Geometric, and NumPy.
+This work highlights my ability to tackle complex graph-based machine learning problems with limited datasets, preparing me for roles in machine learning engineering.

 # Table of Contents